 - Geographic Information Science

 - Digital image analysis as it applies to geoinformatics and geospatial intelligence

 - Computational principles for geoinformatics and intelligence

-Applicants will also need three letters of recommendation and an official report of scores obtained on the GRE-GEN. The GRE requirement for admission may be waived if the student holds a master’s degree from an accredited US institution.
-TOEFL scores are required of all international applicants
+Applicants will also need three letters of recommendation and an official report of scores obtained on the GRE-GEN. The GRE requirement for admission may be waived if the student holds a master’s degree from a regionally accredited US institution.
+TOEFL scores are required of all international applicants.

 The GI MS degree requires 33 credit hours, comprising 10 courses plus a 3-credit MS thesis.
 During the semester prior to the semester the student plans to register for MS Thesis credits (799), the student will need to establish a Thesis Committee and prepare and defend the Thesis Proposal.
 See Guidelines.The courses include 7 mandatory core courses and 3 electives to be selected from a list of offerings (and approved by the program coordinator).

 |GGS 664||Spatial Data Structures||3|

 |Select three courses from the groups below (course selections must also be approved by the program coordinator), with no more than two from a single group (i.e. courses are taken from at least two groups):||9|